uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/5-discarding-changes-unstaging.md

 >
 > `git checkout -- test.txt`

-If you open `test.txt`, you’ll see that its contents have been magically restored!
+If you open `test.txt` after running `git restore`, you’ll see that its contents have been magically restored!

 Now, edit `test.txt` and `README.md` to add an additional line with the text `Hopefully our last change...`.
 Run `git add -u` but don’t commit it just yet. `git status` will show this: